Racher/se-ore-detector-reforged/README.md

 **Voxel Level Of Detail**:
 The base game seems to reads voxels on lod2 which contains many false positives.
 This mod uses lod3 to lod1.
-Expected VoxelSize=1m (vanilla default): compatibility risk.
+Expected VoxelSize=1m (vanilla default) (compatibility risk).

 **Cache**:
 Each detector has it's own cache (~10MB).
 Cleared when config changes.

 **IngameScripting**:
-Activated by the first GetValue call per detector block.
+Activated by GetValue call.
 The result will be empty initially.
-Deactivate with SetValue("Ores", null).
+The calculation is done by the owner of the detector block and the result is sent to the server.
+The mod uses a hard coded hopefully unique MyAPIGateway.Multiplayer message handler id 43818 (compatibility risk).

 ## Config